Special Educational Needs and Disabilities Information Report

 - Point of entry and exit data from interventions.

 - Feedback from the child, class teacher, teacher assistant, SENCO and outside agencies.

 Who do I talk to if I have a concern about my child?

 If you think that your child may have a special educational need or/and a disability we would want you to share your concern firstly with your child’s class teacher.
-At that meeting you and the class teacher may decide that you would also like to consult the Special Educational Needs Co-ordinator (SENCO) Mr Taylor or one of our two assistant SENCOs Miss Russon and Mrs Robson.
+At that meeting you and the class teacher may decide that you would also like to consult the Special Educational Needs and Disabilities Co-ordinator (SENDCO) available on the site your child attends.

 What training and skills do the staff at Starbank receive to meet the needs of children with SEN?

 Staff training needs are reviewed on a regular basis dependent on the needs of our children and whenever a need arises.
 Staff receive basic introductory training in areas such as those listed below although we do not employ specialist staff in these fields.

 - Specific medical conditions including severe asthma, diabetes, epipen

 - Specific learning difficulties